Skip to main content

 AKS service connector yaml snippet highlights

-Scroll through the YAML manifest to view all the changes highlighted in yellow, then click Apply to apply the changes to the application.
+Scroll through the YAML manifest to view all the changes highlighted in yellow, then select Apply to apply the changes to the application.
 This will redeploy the contoso-air application with the new connection details.

 tip